Excerpt 6, The King Trials

 In this chapter, Sara Sothron, her mother, and a friendly neighbor travel to the First King’s castle to help with preparations for a great feast.
 Feel free to check out the synopsis for The King Trials if you need more information.

 Disclaimer: Some of this content may be NSFW.
 The subject matter is intended for mature audiences, as it deals with the sometimes unpleasant realities of life in the medieval ages, which helped inspire this fictional fantasy novel.

 Sara’s mother shook her awake to catch the first rays of pearl light glimmering through leaves and limbs.

 “There,” Rose said, pointing.
 “Look, Sara!
 The Walls!”

 Sara rubbed sleep out of her eyes.
-They’d been traveling from Rosbury to Southpoint in a wagon reeking of onion.
-Still groggy, she fought for purchase with her feet in the unsteady wagonbed.
-The First King’s castle filled the sky like a mountain.
-Tall and wide loomed the famous curtain wall, lanced with six corner towers and long battlements that shimmered like the moonlit river.
-She was sad when the Walls slipped behind the hideous reddish-brown walls that encircled Southpoint.
+They’d been traveling from Rosbury to Southpoint in a wagon reeking of onion since that morning.
+Still groggy, she fought for purchase with her feet in an unsteady wagonbed.
+Far above, King Anjan’s castle filled the sky like a shining mountain.
+Tall and wide loomed the long curtain wall, shimmering like a moonlit river.
+Six corner towers segmented the battlements.
+A jolt to Caleb Bard’s wagon, and the luminous Silver Walls dipped once more behind the garish red walls that encircled the city of Southpoint.

 “It’s Traitor’s Gate,” Caleb told her mother discreetly.